lazarofl/Jquery-LikeJs/README.markdown

 <button class="like" datalikeid="2304" datalikes="0" dataenjoyed="false"></button>
 ```

-Before that, you can initialize `likeJs` in all elements using a JQuery selector.
+After that, you can initialize the likeJs in all elements using a simple JQuery selector.

 ```javascript
 //basic options